-In addition to general labeling rules, specific labeling rules for food and feed containing/consisting of, or deriving from genetically engineered products, are set in the Article 18 of the Regulation on Genetically Modified Organisms and its Products published in Official Gazette dated August 13, 2010 and amended twice in 2012 and 2014.
-Currently, there are no genetically engineered events approved for food use in Turkey.
-As of June 2022, there are 21 corn events and 15 soybean events approved for feed use.
-Imported feed into Turkey must be labeled "contains GMO" if it contains approved genetically engineered content over 0.9 percent within a given shipment.
+In addition to general labeling rules, specific labeling rules for food and feed containing/consisting of, or deriving from genetically engineered products, are set in the Article 18 and 19 of the "Regulation on Genetically Modified Organisms and its Products" published in Official Gazette dated August 13, 2010 and amended twice in 2012 and 2014.
+Currently, there are no GE events approved for food use in Turkey.
+As of June 2023, there are 21 corn events and 15 soybean events approved for feed use.
+Imported feed into Turkey must be labeled "contains Genetically Modified Organism (GMO)" if it contains approved GE event content over 0.9 percent within a given shipment.
 This regulation is available here in the Turkish language.